mylocalfarm/farm-land-lasagna/README.md

 # my-local-farm

-The source code for the https://www.mylocal.farm web application.
+The source code for the mylocal.farm application.